antomicblitz/cyanobacteria-protein-compatibility-prediction-tool/README.md

 # Cyanobacteria Protein Compatibility Prediction Tool
 ![Model](https://github.com/antomicblitz/cyanobacteria-protein-compatibility-prediction-tool/blob/7d8f7966b8bb8d59a29cf77a8e865f17d75b5385/example.png)

-Created with assistance using Claude AI
+Created with assistance from Claude AI
 ## Overview

 This tool analyzes and ranks proteins based on their potential suitability for expression in cyanobacteria.
 It evaluates proteins based on size, specific post-translational modifications (PTMs), and cysteine content.
 The tool provides detailed information about why each protein passes or fails the screening process, including handling proteins with no PTM annotations.